6 Ways to Calm Your Performance Jitters

 Most likely your on-camera interview, audition, speech or hosting gig will happen outside of your home or office.
 Look up the location ahead time using Google maps, or the Waze app.
 Input your arrival time and the apps can help figure out when you should leave; then leave 15 minutes earlier than that to account for traffic or parking.
 If you happen to arrive earlier than planned, then you can always practice again in the quiet of your car or speak quietly while you walk.

 Alison Deyette is a TV host, spokesperson and media training/on-camera coach.
 She has helped brands, executives, on-air personalities, aspiring hosts, experts and a long list of Fortune 500 companies develop and express their messaging and editorial content for television, web series, social media, corporate video and print publications.
 As your media trainer and on-camera coach, she’ll help to transform you into a powerful, confident and focused speaker or personality, ready to share your message with the world!
-She is the regular lifestyle expert for Access Live, KTLA Los Angeles, Inside Edition, Access Hollywood and regularly works with brands on HSN, QVC and other networks.
+She is the regular lifestyle expert for The Kelly Clarkson Show, KTLA Los Angeles, Inside Edition, Access Hollywood and regularly works with brands on HSN, QVC and other networks.